Topic Hub

 How These Topics Connect

 Decision-making explains how engineers choose under uncertainty.
 Clean code explains how those choices survive the next requirement.
 Junior growth explains how these habits become visible in everyday work.
+Debugging explains how teams move from vague symptoms to evidence.
 Testing explains why green builds can still miss production conditions.
+Production-load debugging explains why real traffic can create conditions local reproduction misses.
 Code review explains how teams inspect risk before merge.
 AI review explains why faster feedback still needs human judgment.

 The common thread is that software engineering fundamentals are not motivational advice.
 They are practical behaviors that reduce confusion, expose trade-offs, and make real systems easier to change safely.